 • Autonomy and efficiency

 Agents can handle multi-step tasks end-to-end, reducing human orchestration.
-They can run overnight research, triage tickets, generate drafts, and follow-up on blockers without constant supervision.
+They can run overnight research, triage tickets, and generate drafts without constant supervision.

 • Tool-augmented competence